kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             implement a programmer's view suitable for software development and enable execution of full software stacks, providing a widely available platform ahead of silicon.

+            A walkthrough video of setting up the development environment is now available - [/resources/morello-platform-model-and-android-stack-walkthrough/](/resources/morello-platform-model-and-android-stack-walkthrough/).

             ### Morello Hardware Development Platform

             The Morello hardware development platform will become available early in Q1 2022 and will be